trueos/trueos-docs/trueos-handbook/helpsupport.rst

 --------

 Love |trueos|?
 Why not tell your family, friends, fellow students and colleagues about it?
-You will not be the only one who prefers a virus-free, feature-rich, and no-cost operating system.
+You are not the only individual who prefers a virus-free, feature-rich, and no-cost operating system.
 Here are some suggestions for getting started:

-* Burn a couple of DVDs and pass them out.
-If your school or user group has an upcoming event where you can promote |trueos|, you can request additional DVDs from sales@pcbsd.com.
+* Burn a couple of DVDs and give them away.

 * Consider giving a presentation about |trueos| at a local community event, conference, or online.
-Let us know about it and we will help you spread the word.
+Let us know about it through our :ref:`TrueOS Community` channels and we can help spread the word!

 * Write a personal blog detailing your journey from your first |trueos|
   install experience to your most recent accomplishment.
 The blog